s-gupta/ece598sg-mps/MP1/char-rnn/README.md

    training plots and validation metrics.

-   For reference, our very basic implementation is able to do 1 training epoch in under 20 seconds, and acheives a NLL of 1.0 in under 40 minutes of training.
+   For reference, our very basic implementation is able to do 1 training epoch in under 20 seconds, and achieves a NLL of 1.0 in under 40 minutes of training.
 At the very least your implementation should achieve as low a NLL on the validation set, but you may be able to do substantially better with more training, and trying out alternate architectures.
 Also